 What is available for everyone

 If children or young people need emotional support, it may help to reach out to people you trust that maybe family, friends, school or college.
-Schools can play an important role in making sure pupils are made to feel safe in the environment and able to share their views, feelings and worries.
-They will be able to listen and chat about any concerns that that you may have and find ways to help the situation.
+Schools can play an important role in making sure pupils feel safe and able to share their views, feelings and worries.

-If needed, further support maybe offered to help children/young people feel better.
 There will also be support available from a designated school nurse who will run a routine drop-in session at your school.
-There may be links to mentors, mental health leads or pastoral support workers to help children and young people further.
+There may be links to mentors, mental health leads or pastoral support workers as well.

 Other services you can access that are confidential and free to use

-ChatHealth is a NHS text messaging service for young people across Wolverhampton.
-11-19 year olds, can text a school nurse on 07507 332 631 to get confidential advice and support for a range of health and wellbeing issues which including anxiety, emotions, anger, bullying, family issues and friendships.
+ChatHealth is a NHS text messaging service for 11-19 year olds across Wolverhampton.
+You can get confidential advice and support from school nurses for a range of health and wellbeing issues including anxiety, anger, bullying, family issues and friendships.
 Text: 07507 332 631

 What if I need a bit more support

-Wolverhampton Talking Therapies - age 16 plus offers brief psychological therapy for people experiencing common mental health problems such as low mood, depression, anxiety and stress.
-You can access the service if you are 16 or over and registered with a GP in Wolverhampton.
-You can also self-refer to the service.
+Wolverhampton Talking Therapies - offers brief psychological therapy for people experiencing common mental health problems such as low mood, depression, anxiety and stress.
+You can access the service and also self-refer if you are 16 or over and registered with a GP in Wolverhampton.

 You can be referred into the service by your GP or another professional who knows you.